Processing messages

 containing "header" fields of the message.in_msg_body

-- slice containg payload of the message.
+- slice containing payload of the message.

 fun onInternalMessage(myBalance: int, msgValue: int, msgFull: cell, msgBody: slice)